knative/docs/docs/eventing/getting-started.md

 Now, you can make a curl request.
 To show the various types of events you can send, you will make three curl requests.

-1. To make a request to `foo`, paste the following in the SSH terminal:
+1. To make the first request, enter the following in the SSH terminal:

 ```sh
 curl -v "default-broker.default.svc.cluster.local" \